adriancleung/-CoECrimeMap/README.md

+# City of Edmonton Crime Map Management System
-# CMPUT 291 Assignment 4 Project
+CMPUT 291 Assignment 4 Project

 ## 1. System overview and user guide
 This system guides users, using a command line interface, through different tasks that parse data